-I started this Blog by writing about grandmothers in the family tree.
+I started this Blog in August of 2012, by writing about grandmothers in the family tree.
 Beginning with "A is for Anna" each entry introduced you to a different grandmother.
 Grandmother's stories are fascinating!
 I hope you enjoyed reading them.

-I will continue this Blog by posting stories about my Revolutionary War ancestors, their service records, the story of their families and of course their wives.
+I am continuing the Blog by posting stories about my Revolutionary War ancestors, their service records, the story of their families and of course their wives.
 After all, this blog is about our grandmothers.

 Wednesday, October 3, 2012